_

 "Hey Jess."

 "Just thought you'd like to know that I turned down another job," Jessie said.
-"If I stayed on Deck Fifteen any longer you would of received a murder report."
+"If I stayed on Deck Fifteen any longer you would have received a murder report."

 James smiled sympathetically, "yeah I know the feeling.
 A lot of people are getting on my nerves lately, I've been good about it though."

 Jessie walked over to him, "I know, I'm so proud of you, you know.
-I would of punched someone by now in your position."
+I would have punched someone by now in your position."

 "Thanks, not sure I deserve it though," James sighed.
 He looked down at the broken frame in his hands.
 "I left this in the drawer, I hadn't picked a picture for it yet."